DynaSpan/Extended-Dapper/docs/getting-started.md

     var scienceCategoryEntity = await categoryRepository.Insert(scienceCategory);

-    Console.WriteLine(scienceCategoryEntity); // Will be a random GUID
+    Console.WriteLine(scienceCategoryEntity.Id); // Will be a random GUID

     scienceCategoryEntity.Description = "Books about science";